-For example, an apparently sensible late model Honda (northbound) occupant suddenly turns left off Pine Street into the Cumberland Farms Gas Station, zippy zippy around the large commercial vehicle now hiding her Honda from us patrons, but is now westbound on Lakeside Ave.
+For example, an apparently sensible late model Honda (northbound) occupant suddenly turns left off Pine Street into the Cumberland Farms Gas Station, zippy zippy around the pumps and a large commercial vehicle now hiding her Honda from us patrons, but what matters is anbody or anything else but that she's now westbound on Lakeside Ave.

-And yet this inveterate commuter has the passing pluck to make kind eyes that say "Yes this is truly flatlander behavior, but I'm still sinless."
+And yet and still this inveterate commuter has the passing pluck to make kind eyes that say "Yes this is truly flatlander behavior, but I'm still sinless."

 It used to be when folks got injured and property was destroyed and someone was temporarily unreasonable we could say it was an "accident."

-But now we have a new breed of driver and s/he is ushering a post neglience standard: we do whatever we want all the time, while expecting everyone else to act perfectly reasonably for our benefit.
+But now we have a new breed of driver and s/he is ushering a post neglience standard: we do whatever we want all the time, while expecting everyone else to act perfectly reasonable for your benefit.